How To Train Your Dog Not to Bark

 Management solution: helpful for alarm barkers and territorial barkers.

-A white noise machine’s steady unchanging sound can mask possible alarm barker triggers, like garbage trucks and other dogs barking.
+A white noise machine’s steady unchanging sound can help mask possible alarm barker triggers, like garbage trucks and other dogs barking.
 (I’ve used a white noise machine with my dogs for years and it stops them from barking almost immediately!)

 Try a Pheromone-based Treatment